emiloberg/liferay-ddmtool/README.md

 ### Download all DDM Stuff
-Want to get all structures and templates from a server to your local disk?
+Want to save all structures and templates from a server to your local disk?
 Just run the app and select _"Download All"_

 **Pro tip:**
-Run DDM Tool with the `-d`/`--download` flag to go straight into diffs mode:
+Run DDM Tool with the `-d`/`--download` flag to go straight into download mode:

 ```
 index.js -d --project <awesomeproject> --server <servername>
 ```

-### Command line arguments
+## Command line arguments
-You may also start run the App with some command line arguments.
+You may also start the App with some command line arguments.
 One common way to start the app is `node index.js --project <project-name> --server <server-name>` to skip the project and server selection menues.
 Run with `--help` to get all available arguments.

 The App is (yet) not published to [NPM](https://www.npmjs.org/) and may therefor not be installed "globally".
 If you want easier access to the tool, add it as an alias in your shell configuration.
 E.g. edit `~/.bash_profile` (for bash) or `~/.zshrc` for Z shell and add the line `alias ddm="node /PATH/TO/liferay-ddmtool/index.js"` and then just run with `ddm` from your console.

 ## Limitations
 * Currently there's no way of syncing *removal* of files.
 If you remove a file on server, you must remove it locally and vice versa.
 * Much of the magic comes form matching names.
 If there's a journal template on the server named 'My Template' the app will try to match it to the file project/journal/templates/My Template.ftl (or .vm).
 Therefor, if you rename a structure or template, it'll be seen as a new file.
+* As we at [Monator](http://www.monator.com) are all running Macs, the DDM Tool hasn't been tested on Windows.

 ## Settings
 All config files are saved as JSON in `$USERHOME/.ddmtool`.